mylaptopstands/SnipCart-Jekyll/_products/product5.md

 name: Adjustable Laptop Cart
 price: 235.18
 image: /assets/images/product_05/01.jpg
 description: "The product is designed for 19'' to 8'' laptops, netbooks, iPads, and all sizes in between which is fully adjustable to each size.
-The item's feature is easing of movement to and from you.
-While your laptop is securely in place."
+The item's feature is easing of movement to and from you."
 tags: Adjustable Laptop Cart
       Bed Desk Table
       Chair Desk